 But Firefox goes a step further by allowing for Add-ons, with which you can tailor your browser to your personal demands.
 For a customizable browser, go for Firefox.

 Some Android devices come with a file manager, but not all.
 If you’re without one, or you just don’t like the stock one, give MK Explorer a shot.

 While other file managers get bogged down with extra features, MK Explorer keeps it simple and has a nice modern interface.
 Get through the files you need and move them around as you see fit.

-Download: MK Explorer (Free) on the Play Store
+Download: MK Explorer (Free)

 Want to move files from your Android to your computer or vice-versa without a cable?
 AirDroid is your app.